 Why visit?
 The glitz and glamour of the Côte d’Azur meets 16th-century historic walled town, with a side order of golden Mediterranean beaches.
 If you think you know the South of France, Antibes might surprise you.

-SEE & DO: Vieil Antibes is a maze of cobbled streets and pastel buildings set within the old city walls.
-Get lost in the narrow streets and you’ll discover tiny boutique shops and pavement cafés.
-The Musée Picasso has some of his works on show in the château he lived in for six months.
-The town’s still a favourite for artists, with studios inside the city walls and Jaume Plensa’s Nomade sculpture on top of them.
+Vieil Antibes is a maze of cobbled streets and pastel buildings inside the old city walls.
+Get lost in its narrow streets full of boutique shops and cafés.
+The Musée Picasso has some of his works on show in the château where he lived for six months.
+The town’s still a favourite for artists too, with studios inside the city walls and Jaume Plensa’s Nomade sculpture on top of them.

 Why visit?
 Because Paris is always a good idea.
 Whether you’re an old romantic or more of a food-lover, history-lover, art-lover, shopping-lover or culture-lover, you could never get bored in the French capital.

-SEE & DO: What can’t you do?
+What can’t you do?
 Paris has something for everyone.
-You can focus on the classic Parisian experiences and climb the Eiffel Tower, watch the painters in Montmartre, visit the Mona Lisa in the Louvre and take a boat trip down the Seine.
+You can focus on the classic Parisian experiences and climb the Eiffel Tower, watch the painters in Montmartre, visit the Mona Lisa in the Louvre and take a boat trip on the Seine.
 You can watch the 14th July fireworks and picnic in the park in summer or ice skate and shop the Christmas markets in winter.

 Read more: Visiting Paris on a budget

-So which would you most like to visit – or do you have another favourite French weekend destination?
+So which would you most like to visit – or do you have another favourite French weekend break destination?

-This article contains some affiliate links, where I’ll get a small commission at no extra cost to you – thanks.
+This article contains affiliate links, where I’ll get a small commission at no extra cost to you – thanks.